 On 4 June 2020 OHCHR released a report on the human rights situation in the Philippines, focused primarily on the period from 2015-2020.
 The report found systematic and long-standing human rights abuses by the government, including killings and arbitrary detentions during the so-called “war on drugs.”
 The report also found evidence of at least 248 targeted killings of journalists and human rights defenders.

-Since 2017 there have been numerous domestic and international attempts to halt the so-called “war on drugs” and hold perpetrators accountable, including the filing of a Supreme Court injunction in an attempt to halt the “war on drugs” and multiple complaints filed by Philippine lawyers and victims’ families at the International Criminal Court (ICC).
-Only three police officers have been prosecuted for their involvement in the “war on drugs.”
+Since 2017 there have been numerous domestic and international attempts to halt the so-called “war on drugs” and hold perpetrators accountable, including the filing of a Supreme Court injunction.
+On 21 July 2021 the Philippines Supreme Court ruled the International Criminal Court (ICC) has jurisdiction over “government actors” for alleged crimes committed before the country’s March 2019 withdrawal from the Court.

-The government of the Philippines is failing to uphold its Responsibility to Protect all populations from crimes against humanity, including those accused of drug offenses.
+The government of the Philippines is failing to uphold its responsibility to protect all populations from crimes against humanity, including those accused of drug offenses.

 On 8 March 2017 then UN High Commissioner for Human Rights, Zeid Ra’ad Al Hussein, called for an independent investigation into extrajudicial killings in the Philippines.
-On 11 July 2019 the UN Human Rights Council (HRC) passed its first resolution on the situation of human rights in the Philippines requesting the High Commissioner to issue a report on the situation.
+On 11 July 2019 the HRC passed a resolution on the situation of human rights in the Philippines requesting the High Commissioner to issue a report.

-The HRC should continue to closely monitor the situation in the Philippines.
-The international community should establish an independent investigation into extrajudicial killings and the “war on drugs.”
+The HRC should continue to closely monitor the situation in the Philippines, including through public reporting by the High Commissioner for Human Rights on developments related to the killings in the “war on drugs.”

 States with strong economic and political ties to the Philippines must increase diplomacy aimed at ending extrajudicial killings.